 Leonora has been involved with the School of Mary since 2013, helping to organize courses, alongside her husband, Rufaro.
 Leonora has a Doctorate in Catholic Bioethics from the University of Surrey, and has lectured in Catholic Ethics and spirituality at St. Mary’s University, London for 8 years.
 She has also worked for Caritas Social Action Network, a charitable agency of the Catholic Bishop’s Conference of England and Wales.
 She is currently based in the US, where she and her husband look forward to spreading the teachings of the School.

 Maartje is married and a mother of three.
 Initially she was trained as a lawyer and after studying Theology and Philosophy part-time with the Brothers of St. Jean Maartje found she wanted to deepen her knowledge of Spiritual Theology and how to grow in her spiritual life in a practical way.
 She has followed many of the School’s courses over the last few years, where she has become the Director in the UK.
 She has helped organise courses, both for the School and for some groups outside the School.
 She is active in her parish, helps organise and serves in the retreats of Emmaus and has organised children’s adoration for a number of years.
-She has recently started teaching Lectio Divina on a small scale.
+She has recently started teaching Lectio Divina.

 Francesca is a retired teacher and has been involved with the School of Mary for about six years.
 She is one of the School’s management team and has helped organize courses.
 Francesca runs two parish prayer groups where she is trying to implement the School’s teachings in keeping with the evangelical spirit of both the Church and the School of Mary.
 She finds great joy in meeting like-minded people seeking to deepen their spiritual life and to be supported by the team and these new friends, all with the same goal in mind of being united in the Lord.